innFactory/create-react-app-material-typescript-redux/README.md

 # Create React App example with Material-UI, TypeScript, Redux and Routing

-This is a new verison with React Hooks, Material-UI 4 and React-Redux 7 (hooks are in alpha).
+This is a new verison with React Hooks, Material-UI 4 and React-Redux 7 (hooks are in rc).
 We use this template for all our new projects.
 If you want to bootstrap a project with the classic approach without hooks but with class components, you are welcome to use the [previous version](https://github.com/innFactory/create-react-app-material-typescript-redux/tree/v1).

 <img width="100%" src="screenshot.png" alt="example"/>